AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr data-mc-conditions="SnippetConitions_MaturityModel.Ad hoc">
    <td>Filter</td>
    <td> <p>One of the main building blocks of a report or a list element that defines what information displays on the screen.
-For more information about reporting elements, see <a href="../../../reports-and-dashboards/reports/reporting-elements/reporting-elements-filters-views-groupings.md" class="MCXref xref">Reporting elements: filters, views, and groupings</a>.</p> <p>The Filter determines the results that display in a report or on an Workfront panel listing, like projects, tasks, or issues.</p> </td>
+For more information about reporting elements, see <a href="../../../reports-and-dashboards/reports/reporting-elements/reporting-elements-filters-views-groupings.md" class="MCXref xref">Reporting elements: filters, views, and groupings</a>.</p> <p>The Filter determines the results that display in a report or on an [!DNL Workfront] panel listing, like projects, tasks, or issues.</p> </td>
   </tr>
   <tr data-mc-conditions="SnippetConitions_MaturityModel.Integrated">
    <td>Financial Work Management</td>